 So, after a very lengthy topic about jetting, it was time to put my new found knowledge to work.
 I spent the next several weeks or so disassembling and reassembly the top end of my RD350.
 I would change the port timing, add different carbs, add different pipes, all while jetting and re-jetting it over and over.
 Of coarse there were my weekly talks with my mentor at my favorite dealership.
 I got pretty good at this jetting and at reading the plugs.
 I thought I had a fairly good grasp on this 2 stroke stuff but didn't realize just how good until one day I went to the local Yamaha dealership to buy some parts and got offered a job there........as a mechanic.
 I thought wow, I'm 19 yrs old, how cool is this!

 At that moment is when I found out that this salesman, the ex-mechanic that I had been having all these deep long 2 stroke theories, tuning and design discussions with was in fact the owner.
 He didn't want my answer then, he said, "Come back tomorrow and we will talk".
 Well, I went back the next day and started work there a few days later.
-I worked there for a few years until someone else bought the place and I really didn't like them so I left.
+I worked there for a few years and very much enjoyed it until someone else bought the place and I really didn't like them, so after a while, I left.
 I did learn a lot about many other bikes during my stint at Yamaha but still prefer the 2 strokes.

 All content on this site is copyright 2012- - 2stroketuner.
 All rights reserved.